Donut Shop Racers

 2011 marked a major departure from these origins to the program for Carlsbad.
 In April 2010 Running Times Magazine published an article written by Pete Magill entitled “Solve the 5K Puzzle: An Effort Based Route to Success”.
 A new program was designed using this article as its basis.
 Pete Magill holds three American age-group records and is the oldest American to break 15:00 for 5K, when he ran 14:49 at age 47.
 Just this year Pete broke the single age world record for M49 running 14:45.88 just 3 months shy of his 50th birthday.
 As the article indicates, this programs focus is effort based with much of the running dealing with time on task at perceived effort, the majority at 5K effort.

-For this past Bakersfield Marathon we adapted a marathon program from s “Hansons Marathon”.
 For our Carlsbad program we will incorporate many of the principles & elements from Pete Magill’s 5K program adapted toward the longer goal races.
 We will continue with technique drills, hill repetitions, intervals and aerobic endurance.
 The long endurance run on Sundays is tailored to Carlsbad but can be lengthened to suit.
+We’ll be sticking with that program for the LA Marathoners with a modification for their long runs.
+Throughout the program buildup, these can progress up to a maximum of 3 hours with mileage no more than 30% of the weekly total.

 Post-Run Recovery & Injury Prevention is accomplished by the things we should always be doing after the run but is often overlooked.
 Stretching, hydration, glycogen replacement, etc. Click here to watch a video of a good 15 minute post-run routine.